SPheno is hosted by Hepforge, IPPP Durham

 The code calculates the SUSY spectrum using low energy data and a user supplied high scale model as input.
 The spectrum is used to calculate two- and three body decay modes of supersymmetric particle as well as of Higgs bosons.
 In addition the production cross sections for supersymmetric particle and Higgs bosons in e^+ e^- annihilation is calculated.
 Moreover, the branching of the decay $b \to s \gamma$, the SUSY contribution to anomalous magnetic moment of the muon as well as the SUSY contributions to the rho parameter due to sfermions are calculated.
 The code is written in F90 with an emphasis on easy generalisability.
 The structure is set such that complex phases as well as the extension to include the flavour structure can be done in a straight forward way.
 The 2-loop renormalization group equations as well as the one-loop finite corrections a la Bagger, Matchev, Pierce and Zhang are included.
 In addition the two-loop corrections to the neutral Higgs boson masses (a la Brignole, Degrassi, Slavich and Zwirner) and to the mu-parameter (a la Dedes and Slavich) are included.
 Starting with version 2.2.2 the SUSY Les Houches Accord is supported as well as the SPA conventions (for details see hep-ph/0511344).

-Starting with version 3.0.beta the complete flavour and CP structure of the MSSM as well as bilinear R-parity violation has been implemented.
+Starting with version 3.0. the complete flavour and CP structure of the MSSM as well as bilinear R-parity violation has been implemented.
 The input and output is done via he SUSY Les Houches Accord 2 .
-Moreover, starting with version 3.1.10 also parts of the proposal to include seesaw models has been implemented, see the corresponding chapter of the Les Houches Proceedings 2011.
+Moreover, starting with version 3.1.10 also parts of the proposal to include seesaw models has been implemented, see the corresponding chapter of the Les Houches Proceedings 2011 and with starting with version 3.1.10 also parts of the Flavour Les Houches Accord have been implemented.

 Detailed comparisons between SPheno and other public codes have been performed in: